 At Halloween, nothing can be more satisfying than hollowing out pumpkins that you’ve grown yourself.
 Children are hugely excited at seeing the long tendrils winding and trailing their way across the ground and the plump fruit starting to appear.

-They can be sown out doors in spring with protection – under a cloche for example, or without protection once the weather warms up and the risk of frost has past, usually from early summer.
+They can be sown out doors in spring with protection – under a cloche such as, or without protection once the weather warms up and the risk of frost has past, usually from early summer.
 To give them a head start, sow seeds indoors (in April or May depending upon where you live, just before the last frosts are expected) and plant the seedlings out at the beginning of the warm weather.

 Allow 1.2m (4ft) between plants.

-Looking after them
+Looking after pumpkins

 Pumpkins produce side shoots (a shoot that develops off the main stem).

 Let each side shoot grow a male flower.
 (A male flower can be recognised as one that doesn’t have a tiny pumpkin attached to the base of it.)
 When the next female flower appears, cut the side shoot just above the female flower to stop the shoot growing any more.
 A female flower can be recognised as one that has a tiny small pumpkin growing below it.
 More side shoots will develop off the main stem and this practice can be repeated all along.
-This will encourage several smaller pumpkins rather than one huge one.
+This will encourage several smaller pumpkins and not one huge one.

 This process can seem extremely confusing to a beginner, but don’t panic!
 If you leave the flowers on all is not lost, and you will begin to recognise the male and female flowers as they grow.
-To help you recognise them, you can find lots of pictures on line if you google “images for male and female pumpkin flowers”.
+To help you recognise them, you can find lots of pictures on-line if you google “images for male and female pumpkin flowers”.